 Leather is almost always more durable and handles better than synthetic materials.
 Goatskin leather is our palm material of choice.
 Though a little more expensive, it has proved durable and supple.
 Leather needs to be retreated on a regular basis, depending on use.
 But this is worth the trouble, especially for heavy users or folks who are hard on their gloves.
 While there are several good water-proofing products on the market, our favorite is the Nikwax Waterproofing Wax for Leather.
 A new contender in the test this year, the Alti glove, has a remarkably durable and waterproof palm which allows a maintenance free leather like durability palm.
 This glove was a bit less dexterous than leather options though.

 A Few Notes on Our Criteria for Evaluation

 A Note on Warmth

-Durability and longevity is always hard to test.
-We measured this not only during our own use, punishing these products over hundreds of days during the past two seasons, but also from valuable input from dozens of other users and OutdoorGearLab friends.
+Durability and longevity are always hard to test.
+We measured this not only during our own use, punishing these products over hundreds of days during the past two seasons but also from valuable input from dozens of other users and OutdoorGearLab friends.
 Durability isn't just how long until your gloves get a hole in them, but also how long the waterproofing lasts and how the stitching holds up.
 Gloves with goatskin leather palms held up much better than gloves with synthetic palms.

 Features and Ease of Use